lumley/UnityAiTesting/README.md

 ## Architecture

 This project follows a Toolbox pattern along with a variant of the MVC (Model-View-Controller) architecture, commonly used in Unity projects.
+The aim is to allow artists and designers to manipulate the behaviour of the game easily, so almost everything that can be exposed to the Editor inspector, is exposed.
+There's also several small tools to help isolate behaviour and reduce effort when setting up new scenes or tests, which is very common on prototypes.

 *Toolbox*

 This is a variant of a `Singleton` pattern but with one only singleton in the game, the Toolbox.
 This gives access to all other systems.
 This choice was made to keep the code simple and flexible, such an approach allows to easily set up multiple scenes and play from them directly with valid states.

 *Model*

 Data structures that encapsulate the data and logic for the mini games.
 For example: `WoodokuGrid`, `WoodokuPiece`, and `WoodokuGameConfig` classes represent the game state, rules, and configuration.

 *View*

 Unity GameObjects, such as the grid cells, pieces, and UI elements (TMP_Text for score), act as the View.
 They visually represent the game state to the player.
 The DrawGrid and UI update code in `WoodokuController` update these views.

 *Controller*

 It handles user input, updates the model (game state), and refreshes the view.
 It manages game flow, piece spawning, score updates, and win/loss conditions.
 The `WoodokuController` class acts as the Controller, as well as `Manager` classes.

 This separation keeps game logic, UI, and input handling organized and maintainable.

+### Features Included
+ - Two puzzle games: Tetris and Woodoku.
+ - Optimised drawing using Sprite Atlasses.
+ - Optimised asset management via Addressables and Asset Bundles.
+Can be modified to use remote bundles to reduce the final build size and allow for remote asset updates without supplying a new app version.

 ## AI Used

 Since the purpose was to try to "abuse" AI, a substantial time has been dedicated to trying to get an AI to build as much of the project as possible.
 Several AIs have been tested and used, with various degrees of success.

 ### For Coding

  - ChatGPT

 For writing individual modules, it works great.
 I have not tested coding with ChatGPT and a token for integrating or providing custom context.
 It has a tendency to loop around wrong solutions, in those cases, it's better to just drop the conversation and start a new one.
 Just like Copilot, they do tend to "hallucinate" non-existing APIs.